Azure-Samples/Azure-MachineLearning-DataScience/Misc/KDDCup2016/Code/learning_curves/README.md

 * `learning_curve_lib.R` defines the `run_training_fraction` function and some helper functions.
 * `sim_data.R` has functions for generating the simulated data used in the demo.
-* `rxLinMod_df.R` runs a simplified (low cardinality) example on a small dataframe.
+* `run_learning_curve_demo.R` runs a simple example on a dataframe.
+Comments in the code show how to run larger datasets in XDF files on HDFS.
-* `rxLinMod_y2_xdf.R` runs learning curves for a family of formulas on a 10 million row simulated dataset in HDFS on the RxSpark compute context.